 Python 1 (Ages 8 to 10)

-Designed in partnership with faculty from Cornell University, students learn to code in Python while developing strong foundations in computational thinking, logic and creative problem-solving.
+Designed in partnership with faculty from leading universities, students learn to code in Python while developing strong foundations in computational thinking, logic and creative problem-solving.

 Students solve a series of coding "Challenges" - problems that an educational robot must complete.
 These increase in difficulty, developing a students's creativity and problem-solving skills in ways they never have before.
 Solving a Challenge builds confidence and a sense of achievement.